 Began dancing under the direction of Rodolfo Mendez at the age of 14, with Ballet East Dance Company.
 Throughout her years as a performer with Ballet East, Ms. Villarreal had the opportunity to work with various talented and notable local, national, and international choreographers such as Fred Benjamin, Max Luna III, Regina Larkin, Carmen De Lavallade, Bruce Wood, Hope Boykin, Sabrina Madison-Cannon, Eugene Slavin, Stephen Mills, Jason Ansara Brooks, Andrea Ariel, Toni Bravo, Andrea Beckham, Lyn Wiltshire, Gina Patterson, Eric Midgley, and Danny Herman to name a few.
 In June 1997, July 1998, and July 2000, Ms. Villarreal attended master classes in New York through scholarships awarded by Regina Larkin, Artistic Director of the Joyce Trisler Danscompany.

 In May 2015, Ms. Villarreal branched out and created her 501c3, Lotus Contemporary Performing Arts, while still providing support to Ballet East.
 In May 2019, Mr. Mendez personally asked Villarreal to continue the work of Ballet East Dance Company, which she humbly accepted.
-She rejoins BE as Artistic Director and will continue to honor the committment and mission of Mr. Mendez's work of bringing arts to the community and the community to the arts.
+She rejoined BE as Executive Artistic Director and continues to honor the committment and mission of Mr. Mendez's work of bringing arts to the community and the community to the arts.